JamesSagali/Retail-Databricks-ETL-Pipeline/README.md

 | `fact_inventory` | One row per inventory record | Notebook (run-once, not part of the recurring pipeline) | Not part of the star schema — used standalone for inventory analysis and dashboards |

 ---
+### Why fact_inventory is kept outside the star schema

+Inventory doesn't share a clean conformed grain with the sales-based facts (it's a snapshot, not a transaction), so forcing it into the same star schema would mean fabricating relationships that don't reflect the real grain of the data.
+Keeping it standalone was a deliberate choice to avoid a misleading model, at the cost of it not being queryable through the same semantic layer.

 ## Semantic Layer — Metric Views